Herbert Langford Warren: Biography

+Arts and Crafts movement

 Warren made a major contribution to the Arts and Crafts movement, which informed both his teaching and practice.
 A major exhibition devoted to handicrafts was held in Boston in April 1897, inspired by the English Arts and Crafts movement.
 The exhibition stimulated discussions on forming a society, with Warren in the chair.
-The Society of Arts and Crafts, Boston, was founded in May 1897, with Charles Eliot Norton as president.
+The Society of Arts and Crafts of Boston was founded in May 1897, with Charles Eliot Norton as president.
 The Society was based in Boston, but had the aim to become a National organization.
 The activities of the Society included exhibitions; education, including a library, lectures and drawing classes; a salesroom; and a Magazine, called Handicraft.
 Warren became President of the Society in 1904 following disagreements over political direction.
 Under Warren's leadership the American Society would reject the socialism that was an important part of the English movement.
 An important part of the Society's activities was encouraging close relations between architects and designers on the one hand and craftsmen on the other.
-One craftsman who had worked closely with H.H.
-Richardson and continued to collaborate with Warren was the sculptor John Evans.
+One craftsman who had worked closely with H. H. Richardson and continued to collaborate with Warren was the sculptor John Evans.
 A later development was the formation of the National League of Handicraft Societies in 1907, with Warren as President.